 The acquiring publisher can redirect the existing DOIs by providing a URL update file or by redepositing your metadata records with the new URLs included.
 If needed, we can supply a list of all the DOIs associated with the publication, but we prefer that the acquiring publisher also obtains a list of DOI names from the disposing publisher.
 This helps identify discrepancies between deposited and published DOIs.

 Once the DOIs have been transferred to you, the existing metadata may be updated and appended as needed.
+Be sure to review the full metadata records provided by the previous content owner, and remove or update any publisher-specific pieces of metadata such as text and data mining license and full text URLs, Similarity Check as-crawled URLs, or Crossmark data.
 If the metadata supplied by the previous publisher is acceptable you only need to update URLs to direct DOIs to your content.